China men's national floorball team

 The China men's national floorball team is the national floorball team of China and is organized by the China Floorball Federation.

-They made their international debut at the 2017 Asia-Oceania Floorball Cup.
+They made their international debut at the 2017 Men's Asia-Oceania Floorball Cup.
 China lost all their group stage matches but secured their first international victory in the classification semifinals by defeating the Philippines 3-2 in over time but lost to India in the playoff for 5th place.
 They finished 6th out of eight teams.

+The Chinese floorball team debuted at the World Games in the 2025 edition in China.
+That team was formed in February 2025.